Type System¶

 double _Complex |

-dp/buffer.h |
+buffer |

 float, double, int16_t |

-dp/stream.h |
+stream |

-Precision design rationale
+Precision design rationale¶

-Matches native SDR hardware output (RTL-SDR, HackRF, LimeSDR, PlutoSDR,
+hardware output (RTL-SDR, HackRF, LimeSDR, PlutoSDR, USRP).

-USRP).
 SIMD-friendly: AVX-512 processes eight CF32 pairs per instruction.

-error before rounding back to float.
+accumulate in double to prevent rounding error before rounding back to

 Rule: compute in the cheapest type that keeps the math clean.